Bryce Dallas Howard: 2015–present: Mainstream recognition and professional expansion

 In 2015, Howard starred opposite Chris Pratt, in the science fiction action film Jurassic World, the fourth installment in the Jurassic Park franchise.
 She portrayed Claire Dearing, the ambitious, accomplished operations manager at the titular theme park who undergoes development during the film.
 Howard performed extensive ankle exercises to complete the scenes in which her character runs in high heels through almost 3 ft of mud, which she described as "one of the hardest things [she's] ever had to do".
 Jurassic World was a commercial and critical success, with Howard's performance and on-screen chemistry with Pratt receiving praise.
 Rolling Stone described her portrayal as "dynamo" and "nobody's patsy" while the Associated Press wrote; "it is Howard who makes the biggest impact ... her transformation is the most convincing one in a film full of dubious evolutions".
 The Los Angeles Times and The Atlantic considered Dearing and her use of heels "sexist", while Bustle and Inquisitr labeled Howard's character as a "feminist hero".
 Howard disagreed with the former view, citing the character's detachment from reality and extensive familiarity with heels in everyday life.
+Reports stated that Howard was paid $2 million less than Pratt, who earned $10 million, but she stated that the gap was even larger and that she was paid more for other Jurassic World-related things like video games and theme park rides.